BB9z/RFKit/README.md

 Some helper function for GCD.

 ### Language extensions
-Include some components from [libextobjc](https://github.com/jspahrsummers/libextobjc) :
+Include some components from [libextobjc](https://github.com/jspahrsummers/libextobjc) and [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/LICENSE.md):
-* metamacros.h，macros for metaprogramming.
+* metamacros.h, macros for metaprogramming.
-* EXTKeyPathCoding，allows compile-time verification of key paths.
+* EXTKeyPathCoding, allows compile-time verification of key paths.
-* EXTScope，several tools relative to scope.
+* EXTScope, several tools relative to scope.
-* EXTSwizzle，method swizzle，not included by default.
+* NSObject+RACKVOWrapper, a easy to use KVO wrapper.
+It supports block style callback and the observer will be removed automatically.

 @keypathClassInstance is similar with @keypath, but accept a class as parameter instead of a instance variable.